Reserved word

-In a computer language, a reserved word (also known as a reserved identifier) is a word that cannot be used as an identifier, such as the name of a variable, function, or label – it is "reserved from use".
-This is a syntactic definition, and a reserved word may have no user-defined meaning.
+In a programming language, a reserved word (sometimes known as a reserved identifier) is a word that cannot be used by a programmer as an identifier, such as the name of a variable, function, or label – it is "reserved from use".
+In brief, an identifier starts with a letter, which is followed by any sequence of letters and digits (in some languages, the underscore '_' is treated as a letter).